larpon/vmon/README.md

 # Notes

 Please note that [septag/dmon](https://github.com/septag/dmon) is [licensed](https://github.com/septag/dmon#license-bsd-2-clause) under BSD 2-clause - while the V wrapper code is licensed under MIT.

+Please also note that your user need correct file permission access to the directories you're trying to watch.
+So watching a place like `/tmp` on Unix isn't always possible since this is owned by root.